 M.A. in Humanities & Social Thought, New York University, 2015

 Emphasis: Critical Theory

-Research Interests: Contemporary Persian literature, literary translation (theory and practice), literary geography and cartography, literature and philosophy.
+Research Interests: Contemporary Persian literature, literary translation (theory and practice), literature and philosophy.

 Degrees: BA, MA, M.Phil in Literature, University of Delhi